VermaAyush2k4/creating_irctc_through_django_mysql/README.md

 Requirements:
-1. MySQL Installation:
+	1. MySQL Installation
 	2. Visual Studio Code Setup
 	3. Python Installation
 	4. Django Installation
-Run the following command to install Django using pip:
-Copy code
-pip install Django

 Common Extensions for Django Development in VS Code:
-1. Python Extension:
+	1. Python Extension
-Install the "Python" extension by Microsoft from the VS Code marketplace.
-This extension provides code analysis, debugging, and other features for Python development.
-2. Django Extension:
+	2. Django Extension
-Install the "Django" extension by Baptiste Darthenay from the VS Code marketplace.
-This extension adds features specifically tailored for Django development, including template language support, code snippets, and more.
-3. Git Extension:
+	3. Git Extension
-If not already installed, install the "GitLens" extension by Eric Amodio.
-This extension enhances Git integration within VS Code, providing inline blame annotations, code lens for Git information, and more.
-4. Database Extension (optional):
+	4. Database Extension (optional)
-Install a database extension like "SQLite" or "MySQL" to interact with your database directly from VS Code.
-Search for and install the appropriate extension for your chosen database.
-Running the Project:

 Clone or download this repository to your local machine.
-Navigate to the project directory using the terminal in VS Code.
+1)Navigate to the project directory using the terminal in VS Code.
-Set up your MySQL database configurations in your Django project's settings.
+2)Set up your MySQL database configurations in your Django project's settings.
-Run migrations using the python manage.py migrate command.
+3)Run migrations using the python manage.py migrate command.
-Create a superuser using the python manage.py createsuperuser command.
+4)Create a superuser using the python manage.py createsuperuser command.
-Start the development server with python manage.py runserver.
+5)Start the development server with python manage.py runserver.
-Access the project in your web browser at http://127.0.0.1:8000/
+6)Access the project in your web browser at http://127.0.0.1:8000/

-This README file provides a basic guide to set up your development environment for a Django project using MySQL, VS Code, and essential VS Code extensions.
-Remember to customize the instructions according to the specifics of your project.